angelacassanelli/HeartDiseaseDetection/README.md

 ## Documentation

+1. Data Collection
-1. Data Exploration
+2. Data Exploration
-2. Data Preprocessing
+3. Data Cleaning and Preprocessing
+4. Split Dataset
-3. SVM as Preprocessing Technique
+5. PCA as Preprocessing Technique
-4. Logistic Regression from Scratch
+6. Logistic Regression from Scratch
-5. Logistic Regression with Built-in Functions
+7. Logistic Regression with Built-in Functions
-6. GMM Clustering for Anomaly Detection
+8. GMM Clustering for Anomaly Detection
-7. Results
+9. Results

+## TODO:

+- regularization
+- metrics
+- k-fold cross validation
+- svm [?]

 ## 🚀 About Me
 I'm a MSc Computer Science Engineering Student at Polytechnic Univeristy of Bari and this is my project work for Statistical and Matematical Methods exam.